If you work a 12 hour or night shift, this guide is going to be a game-changer.

 Depending on what you put into it or where it comes from, a smoothie can be an incredibly healthy option for meals during the night or as you’re running out the door to your shift.

-- Organic frozen fruit (I usually go with the strawberries or berry medley from Trader Joe’s).
+- Frozen fruit (I usually go with the strawberries or berry medley from Trader Joe’s).

-- A cup of unsweetened almond milk or unsweetened coconut milk.
+- A cup of unsweetened almond milk, unsweetened coconut milk, or cold water.

 - A scoop of protein (I use Optimum Nutrition Vanilla, but I hear the Chocolate is delicious).